-What Are The Steps In The Law Firm Client Intake Process?
+What Are The Steps In The Law Firm Client Intake Process

-By John O'Haver
+By Matt O'Haver

-Last modified: February 15, 2023
+Last modified: January 22, 2023

 Law firms receive many communications daily; phone calls, email, web chats, and even SMS messages arrive non-stop.
 As your firm grows, you may receive multiple calls simultaneously, many from potential clients seeking advice or representation, leading to client intake.
 Read on to understand the steps of the client intake process and how Go Answer can assist your firm.